 ACT1, ACT2 and ACT3 Studies

 The Palmer Center for Chiropractic Research is conducting a research study - The Assessment of Chiropractic Treatment (ACT).
 This study will assess the relationship between chiropractic treatments and strength, balance and low back pain.
+Palmer Research Clinic is recruiting 20 participants ages 21 to 65, who currently have low back pain, and exercise for at least 30 minutes 3 times per week.

 Patient Response to Spinal Manipulation (PRiSM) will measure and compare the movement and muscle activity of the lower back before and after a chiropractic treatment.
 This will lead to a better understanding of the therapeutic mechanism of a chiropractic adjustment.
 Recruitment concluded in April 2014.